-The Scottish Government should promote PRS-specific practice exchange and resource-sharing, improving transparency of PRS data and metrics at national level (including from PRS access schemes), and giving more visibility and voice to these services (as with Empty Homes work).

-Develop targeted landlord incentives.
+The Scottish Government should promote the role it sees the PRS playing in meeting current and future housing need, setting out a clear vision for the size and role the sector should play in the future tenure-composition of housing in Scotland.
+The Scottish Government should robustly support local authorities - in guidance and in practice - to work productively with the PRS to reduce and resolve homelessness.
+The Scottish Government should promote PRSspecific practice exchange and resource-sharing, improving transparency of PRS data and metrics at national level (including from PRS access schemes), and giving more visibility and voice to these services (as with Empty Homes work).
+STEP 4 Develop targeted landlord incentives.

 The Scottish Government should explore targeted (rather than universal) measures (i.e. tax, loans, grants) which improve PRS quality, access and affordability, which also to appeal to landlords who rent to lower income households.

-Explore PRS-specific welfare support.
+STEP 5 Explore PRS-specific welfare support.